memgraph/docs/products/memgraph/upcoming/tutorials/analyzing-TED-talks.md

 information.

-We highly recommend checking out the other articles from this series which are listed in our [tutorial overivew section](tutorials-overview.md).
+We highly recommend checking out the other articles from this series which are listed in our [tutorial overview section](tutorials-overview.md).

 ### Introduction